titoBouzout/angelia.io/readme.md

 Install on node.js/browser `npm install angelia.io`

 If you fancy for Client side a regular JavaScript file, then use https://github.com/titoBouzout/angelia.io/blob/master/client/index.js and include it as a regular script tag.
-For es5 remove `export default` from it.

 ## Simple Example